 Heat Pump conversion: $125

-There are a number of advantages of home solar energy.
-You can save money, raise your property values, and qualify for tax benefits.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+There are many advantages of home solar energy.
+You can raise your property values, qualify for tax benefits, and reduce emissions.
+With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.